PauloxD/skates-site/_pages/terms.md

 <br>

 ## 1. Privacy Policy
-For information about how we collect and use information about users of the Moovin' service, please check out our privacy policy,
+For information about how we collect and use information about users of the Skates service, please check out our privacy policy,

 ## 2. Content